bchiramani/JavaMiniCompiler/README.md

 ### Semantic analysis

 We need to develop a semantic analyser that evaluates the significance of the input program.
 We create then an executable file .The input is the abstract syntax tree produced by the parser.
+The semantix_analysis.c file implements a symbol table for managing variables, functions, and parameters of the java code.
+It provides functions for adding entries to the symbol table, performing various checks and operations on the entries, and handling errors and warnings.The defined functions are :
+* creerDico(): Initializes the symbol table by allocating memory.
+* ajouterEntree(): Adds an entry to the symbol table with the provided information.
+* recherche(): Searches for an identifier in the symbol table and returns its index.
+* checkIdentifier(): Checks if an identifier has already been declared and adds it to the symbol table if not.
+* checkUtilise(): Checks if a variable is declared before being used.
+* Initialiser() and checkInitialise(): Handle variable initialization and check if variables are initialized before use.
+* Utiliser() and checkUtiliseWar(): Handle variable usage and check if variables are used after declaration.
+* checkReturn(): Checks if a function that returns a type contains a return statement.

+### Code Generation
+the code_generation.c file is related to generating the intermediate machine code for the compiled program.The main functions are :
+* addCommand() is used to add a command to the code table.
+* strcpy() is used to copy string values into the respective fields of the new entry.
+* displayTable() is implemented to print the contents of the code table
+* addOperator() is provided to add operators to the code table...
+The nbCodes variable is incremented to keep track of the number of entries.